 When a balloon pilot knows what the winds are doing on the surface and aloft, it’s possible to steer the balloon to a specific area.
 The balloon pilot tacks by going up and down in altitude.
 Sometimes that change in direction requires the balloon to ascend 5000 ft – 8000 ft.

-Now that you know how pilots steer hot air balloons, you either ready to start your training or probably ready to book your hot air balloon flight.
-The best way to book your flight is at https://www.seattleballooning.com
+Now that you know how pilots steer hot air balloons, you’re either ready to start your training or probably ready to book your hot air balloon flight.
+Check out the History of Ballooning and When the Hot Air Balloon was Invented!
+The best way to book your flight is at http://www.seattleballooning.com

 Want To Learn More About How Hot Air Balloons Work?

 We wrote a great article that goes into depth about how hot air balloons work.
 Hope you enjoy it!